dbdeviant/diny/diny/crates-io.md

 }
 ```

-And here's an example of using it with tokio:
+An example of using it with tokio:

 ```rust
 #![feature(generic_associated_types)]